 Food safety service

-The food safety service has written a service plan that has been produced as required by the Food Standards Agency framework agreement on local authority food law enforcement.
-It is written in the format prescribed by the Food Standards Agency (FSA), its purpose being to demonstrate that East Cambs District Council has in place adequate and effective arrangements to meet its statutory obligations in respect of food safety.
+Through its Food Law Code of Practice, revised in 2017, the Food Standards Agency (FSA) requires each regulatory authority to prepare, adopt and regularly review a Food Safety Service Plan.
+The food safety service has written a service plan that has been produced as required by the FSA framework agreement on local authority food law enforcement.
+It is written in the format prescribed by the FSA, its purpose being to demonstrate that East Cambridgeshire District Council has in place adequate and effective arrangements to meet its statutory obligations in respect of food safety.

 The FSA recognised the impact that the Covid-19 pandemic had on food business operations and officer workload.
-The FSA implemented a recovery plan in 2021/2022 to which the team has been working.
-The food safety service is in a good position to fully revert back to the pre-Covid model for the programme of food hygiene inspections, following the requirements of the food law code of practice.
+The food safety service has been able to fully revert back to the pre-covid model for the programme of food hygiene inspections, following the requirements of the food law code of practice.

 The council's commercial team are responsible for: